AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Block Storage overview/Cloud disks.md

 -   [Resize disks online for Linux instances](/intl.en-US/Block Storage/Resize cloud disks/Resize disks online for Linux instances.md)
 -   [Resize disks online for Windows instances](/intl.en-US/Block Storage/Resize cloud disks/Resize disks online for Windows instances.md) |
 |Replace a system disk|[Replace the system disk \(public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace the system disk (public images).md)|
-|Back up disk data|-   [Create a normal snapshot](/intl.en-US/Snapshots/Use snapshots/Create a normal snapshot.md)
+|Back up disk data|-   [Create a snapshot for a disk](/intl.en-US/Snapshots/Use snapshots/Create a normal snapshot.md)
 -   [Apply or disable an automatic snapshot policy](/intl.en-US/Snapshots/Automatic snapshot policies/Apply or disable an automatic snapshot policy.md) |
 |Restore a disk to its initial status|[Re-initialize a system disk](/intl.en-US/Block Storage/Cloud disks/Reinitialize a cloud disk/Re-initialize a system disk.md)|
 |Restore a disk to its status at a specific point in time|[Roll back a disk by using a snapshot](/intl.en-US/Block Storage/Cloud disks/Roll back a disk by using a snapshot.md)|